 Toni-Dee is performance artist, theatre maker, workshop leader, writer and occasional thinker-in-the-room.
 Her current body of work, made with ‘infectious warmth’ (Exeunt) is a series of performances & installations exploring identity politics.
 She makes works with children, messy food and sometimes with her dad.
 Since 2015 she has been commissioned by Fuel Theatre as part of The New Theatre In Your Neighbourhood project, been a contributing story group writer for climate change project Hello X, and presented work in Sick Festival, Queer Migrant Takeover, and Works Ahead as well as workshop facilitation around confidence building and performance skills with children and young people.
 Toni-Dee is currently working for Selina Thompson Ltd as Artist Access Assistant and Artist Associate.

-A lifelong generalist, Sarah has a wide variety of experience – from event co-ordination to TV & film R&D. After years spent acting, directing, and devising at a youth theatre, Sarah studied Religion, Philosophy, and Ethics at King’s College London, she subsequently went on to have all sorts of different roles in London and Birmingham.
-Alongside her work as our Administrator, Sarah’s currently employed managing an independent cafe as well as a gallery space.
+A lifelong generalist, Sarah has a wide variety of experience – from event co-ordination to TV & film R&D. After years spent acting, directing, and devising at a youth theatre, Sarah studied Religion, Philosophy, and Ethics at King’s College London, and subsequently went on to have all sorts of different roles in London and Birmingham.
+Alongside her work as our GM, Sarah manages a gallery space in South Birmingham.

-Sarah produces music, which you can hear on Spotify, and plays in a covers band.
-She’s also developing a board game, which you can help crowdfund later in the year!
+Sarah produces music, some of which you can hear on Spotify, and plays in a covers band.
+She has also released a zine about endometriosis, and is developing a board game, which you can help crowdfund at some point soon!

-Our Board is Amahra Spence, Priya Jethwa, Clare Clarkson, Akwugo Emejulu, Tim Etchells and Emma Frankland.
+Our Board is Amahra Spence, Clare Clarkson, Akwugo Emejulu, Tim Etchells, and Emma Frankland.

 Emma is a live performance and theatre artist.
 In recent years Emma’s work has been focussed on the None of Us is Yet a Robot project a series of performance pieces recently published by Oberon Books as “None of Us is Yet a Robot – Five Performances on Gender Identity and the Politics of Transition”.